Rock the Casbah! How a Smalltown Girl Became an American Expat in Egypt at Almost Fifty!

 I have accepted a job teaching high school in New Cairo City, on the outskirts of ancient Cairo.
 New Cairo is modern, full of new construction, it has a big mall, an IKEA and a Cinnabon.
 You need not worry about me there, it is chock full of Americans, Australians and Brits and I will live smack dab in the middle of a community of expatriates, or expats for short.
 My new school is called The Modern English School and it is a highly esteemed private school.
 It has an American/British curriculum and I will be teaching history, of course!
-The teachers I will work with are also expats and my department head for Social Studies is from…wait for it…Louisiana.
-The owners of the school are Egyptian and the principal is a smart, stately Egyptian woman who has been both highly encouraging and genuinely sweet to me, but she also gives off the distinct impression that she commands absolute respect.
-She has ‘hutzpah’ and I like her a lot.
+The teachers I will work with are also expats.
 The Administration has made me feel special and valued, and they have backed up their praises of my work with very impressive salary and benefits packages (all tax-free).
 I will be back on the glorious Block Schedule again, the schedule I taught under at the pinnacle of my teaching career, back when I was at my most creative, when I was a new teacher and I actually remember saying I was so happy at my job that I would work for free if I could.
-I will be a Senior Class sponsor and I will help chair the National Honor Society…so see…some things never change.
 My school calendar is identical to the American school calendar so I will be home for Christmas as well as all summer.
-Hopefully, if I get my way, Ben and my family will be spending Spring Break with me in the Old World.
+Hopefully, if I get my way, Ben and my family will be spending Fall Break with me in the Old World.

-If I love it in Egypt, I can choose to renew my one-year contract for next year.
-If my travel itch isn’t scratched by that time, I can pursue a new opportunity in a different city at dozens of similar schools all over the world.
+If I love it in Egypt, I can choose to stay, but if my travel itch isn’t scratched by that time, I can pursue a new opportunity in a different city at dozens of similar schools all over the world.
 There’s a whole world out there full of teach-abroad jobs.

 For me, it’s a whole new life, a whole new future.

-My future students at MES are mostly Egyptian, they are from very nice families, and they plan to attend college abroad, many in the United States.
-This explains why their parents want them exposed to American teachers (and British teachers, and others perhaps) and our unique cultures.
+My future students will be mostly Egyptian, they are from very nice families, and they plan to attend college abroad, many in the United States.
+Perhaps this explains why their parents want them exposed to American teachers (and British teachers, and others perhaps) and our cultures.
 I will wear my own clothes (and my shoes!), I will speak English and I will try my hardest to be a much-needed ambassador of goodwill to people in that part of the world who are intrigued by or maybe even skeptical of post 9/11 Americans in the Age of Trump.
 Most of all, I plan to represent my country with pride and faithfulness, and my hope is that the people who meet me will come to think highly of Floridian-Americans, and of Southern Christians as well.
 I take this part of my traveling very seriously.

 New Cairo is not to be confused with Ancient Cairo.

 Ancient Cairo, twenty minutes away, will fill my Instagram.
 Prepare for the spam.
 The Holy Land.
 The places I’ve only heard about in the Bible.
-Bazaars and mosques, coptic churches and MUSEUMS.
+Bazaars and mosques, coptic churches and museums.
 My God, the museums!
 Alexandria and Jerusalem are just hours away, Greece and Italy just a hop across the pond.
-One Fall field trip will take me and my classes to Islamic Cairo and the ancient mosques and caravanserais along the Silk Road.
+Field trips could take me to Islamic Cairo and the ancient mosques and caravanserais along the Silk Road.
 The stuff seen only in textbooks for a small-town girl from Milton, Florida.